ctrlallorg/CTRLall/src/about.md

   <p>All content is © Ctrl All 2025.
 Educational use is encouraged with attribution.
 For other uses — including commercial, derivative, or syndication — please <a href="/contact/">get in touch</a>.</p>

   <h2>About Ads</h2>
   <p>Ctrl All may include ads to help cover hosting costs and support the creation of free educational content.
 We aim to keep ads minimal, relevant, and never intrusive.
-This site is built on trust, not tracking — and we’ll never sell your data or compromise your experience for clicks.</p>
+This site is built on trust, not tracking — and we’ll never sell your data or compromise your experience for clicks.
+For more please view our <a href="/privacy-policy/">Privacy Policy</a>.</p>

+  <h2>Privacy Policy</h2>
+  <p>View our <a href="/privacy-policy/">Privacy Policy</a>.</p>
 </section>